CodezPoet/code_examples/README.md

 An app that allows the creation, editing, and deleting of tasks.
 As well as marking it as complete or still to complete.
 It uses a custom table in Laravel and MySQL to store the tasks, and a factory to populate it with dummy data.

+c.
+Book reviews

+A books review portal.
+A list of books where individual have a review rating.
+It is possible to leave a review.
+Books can be listed by latest, popular (last month, last 6 months), and highest rated (last month, last 6 months).
+On a book page all the reviews can be seen.
+Books can be searched by title.
+Uses Blade for templates and Tailwind for styling.

+d.
+Events Management

+Building a REST API for events management.
+Uses database and JSON when processing user created events and attendees.
+Data can be created, updated, and deleted.
+Authentication with Sanctum, authorization with Policies (or Gates optionally instead), (JWT) Tokens (setting, revoking), ques, route protection and rate limiting.
+Reminders of events are sent at a schedule to attendees using a custom Artisan Command and cron.
+Used Postman to test and browse Api.
+Uses Blade for templates and Tailwind for styling.

+e.
+Lifewire Polls

+Using Lifewire and Laravel to create dynamic frontend website for Polls.
+Using Livewire it instantly updates forms and voting.
+Polls and options can be created and voted upon.
+Uses Blade for templates and Tailwind for styling.

 #### Microsoft .NET Core

 Examples of OOP MVC apps in .NET Core, C#, and SQL.
 First example shows a simple website with jokes database, user registration and login, CRUD and search operations.